tinyethan/51-pelton-mlproj-leadRealization/README.md

 There are currently 55292 leads in the data set, of which 12543 are definite, 32156 are lost, and 105 are canceled.

 Using this data, the model will be tested for predictive ability based on trace keywords.

+If the model is successful, leads in jeoporday of being lost can be surfaced based on trace content.